dzarista/fboss/arista/psu-upgrade/README.md

 This is a utility for upgrading PSU firmware.

-The arguments required are the PSU number, a PSU firmware file, and the vendor name.
+The arguments required are the PSU number and the PSU firmware file.
+The script checks to make sure that the models match.

 A couple assumptions are currently made in the code: